raspberrypilearning/paint-box/en/step_3.md

 --- /task ---

 --- task ---
-Finally, add this code to tell the pencil sprite which colour to start with, and make sure that the screen is clear.
+Finally, add this code to tell the pencil sprite which colour to start with, and to make sure that the screen is clear when your prom starts.

 ![pencil](images/pencil.png)
 ```blocks